 No Borders becomes the third pillar of the OE.

 The need to create a planetary society with the united will to protect this "pale blue dot"

-It apparently did not have an immediate impact, but its philosophical significance sunk in over years, after NASA put it on a stamp, and Time & Life magazine highlighted it as an image to be remembered by history at large.
-“It gained this iconic status,” Anders said.
+It apparently did not have an immediate impact, but its philosophical significance sunk in over years after NASA put it on a stamp and Time & Life magazine highlighted it as an image to be remembered by history.
+“It gained this iconic status,” astronaut Bill Anders said.
 “People realized that we lived on this fragile planet and that we needed to take care of it.”

-We have upgraded from the above to the below image in less than 50 years.
+We have upgraded from the image above to the one below in less than 50 years.
 Renewed awe is desperately needed in today’s tumultuous and overwhelming times.

 “On Feb.
 1, 2014, LRO pitched forward while approaching the moon's north pole allowing the LROC Wide Angle Camera to capture Earth rising above Rozhdestvenskiy crater (112 miles, or 180 km, in diameter).”

 “The difference in image quality between the Apollo 8 Earthrise image, left, and the Lunar Reconnaissance Orbiter’s Earthrise image, right, is due, in part, to the much higher data rate available for LRO’s communications.
 LEMNOS will provide another order of magnitude improvement over current data rates.”

 What is a Unified Planetary Protection Society (UPPS)?